 ArcGIS Mission Responder users must sign in to their ArcGIS Enterprise portal before they can access their missions (see Access ArcGIS Mission Responder for details).
-After signing in to Responder, you can access the Responder Settings screen by tapping your avatar in the upper right corner of the screen.
+After signing in to Responder, you can access your Responder profile by tapping the connection status icon in the upper right corner of the screen.

-The Responder Settings screen contains information about your version of Responder and about ArcGIS Mission as a whole.
-It includes settings that allow you to change how you and your device interact with the mission.
+Your Responder profile contains information about your version of Responder and about ArcGIS Mission as a whole.
+It includes settings that allow you to change how you or your device interact with the mission.

-You can find the following on the Responder Settings screen:
+You can find the following on your Responder profile screen:

 - Sign out

 - Location settings